aws-neuron/aws-neuron-sdk/FAQ.md

 **Q: How can I get started?**

+You can start your workflow by building and training your model in one of the popular ML frameworks using GPU compute instances such as P3 or P3dn.
+Once the model is trained to your required accuracy, you can use the ML framework’s API to invoke Neuron, a software development kit for Inferentia, to compile the model for execution on Inferentia, load it in to Inferentia’s memory and then execute inference calls.
+In order to get started quickly, you can use AWS Deep Learning AMIs (https://aws.amazon.com/machine-learning/amis/) that come pre-installed with ML frameworks and the Neuron SDK.
+For a fully managed experience you will be able to use Amazon SageMaker which will enable you to seamlessly deploy your trained models on Inf1 instances.

-For customers who use popular frameworks like Tensorflow, MXNet and PyTorch AWS DLAMI or AWS DL Container integrate the frameworks with Neuron, allowing execution of inferences from within the framework.
-A guide to help you get started with frameworks is available at [TODO]().
+For customers who use popular frameworks like Tensorflow, MXNet and PyTorch a guide to help you get started with frameworks is available at [TODO]().
 I you wish to deploy without a framework, you can install Neuron using pip install and use Neuron to compile and deploy your models to Inf1 instances to run inference.
 More details on using Neuron without a framework are here [TODO]().